 When planning a vacation to Walt Disney World the numbers can start to add up real fast.
-Keeping your Disney vacation on and even under budget is possible.
+Keeping your Disney vacation under budget is possible.
 After years of traveling to the resort, we have pulled together our best tips for keeping your vacation to Disney under budget.

 Drive Instead of Fly

 Depending on how large your family is and how far away from Disney World you are it is often cheaper to drive.
 Plus, you won’t have to worry about transportation once you are there.
 It gives you the flexibility to stop at the grocery store or check out other local attractions in the Orlando area.

 Taxis are VERY expensive, avoid them at all costs.
 We recommend instead to use Uber.

 Use Flight Comparison Tools